rentpath/blog/articles/webpack_tboyd/article.md

-# Webpack: A Tool for the Modern Age
+# Webpack: Diamond in the Rough

 A modern web page is a sizeable and complex tangle of content and technology.
 As evidence, page size (measured in kilobytes) has more than doubled in the recent past, while the number of page objects has steadily increased.
 The chart below shows both trends between the early days of the web and 2014.